Betsy

 It was not a new idea to build units at Randwick as revealed by Chris Barrett in the Sydney Morning Herald this week, but it might be more palatable in 2026.

-It might help get Randwick deal approved.
+It might help get the Randwick deal approved.

 Randwick might be an even better deal for racing and, more importantly, a great one for the NSW Government.

-It would relocate the stables to a different part of the racing precinct, in the back straight where the hills of fill are dumped from the 1200m start right up the back straight.
+It would relocate the stables to a different part of the racing precinct, in the back straight where the hills of fill are dumped, from the 1200m start right up the back straight.
 It could actually increase the horse capacity at the inner-city track.

 The development would also see a power substation be built at Randwick, probably in the back corner, near the Doncaster start.